lol768/lunch-api/README.md

 ### Contribution guidelines ###

-* Writing tests
-Write many a test.
-* Code review
+* You should write as many tests as possible, and these should be very un-deterministic.
-Review lots of code
+* Review your own code at least 4.5 times.
-* Other guidelines
-Don't remove anyone elses work unless its Rob Farr's CSS.
+* Don't remove anyone elses work unless its Rob Farr's CSS.

+### Licensing ###

+* This software is protected under the OpenLunch Licensing agreement.

 ### Who do I talk to? ###

-* Repo owner or admin
+* The Repo owner is HT
-- HT
-* Other community or team contact
-- Bobby, AW, AR
+* Other community members include: Bobby, AW, AR